aaronpollack/modular_forms_of_type_G2/README.md

 # Acknowledgement

-Funding information: AP has been supported by the NSF via grant numbers 2101888 and 2144021
+Funding information: AP has been supported by the NSF via grant numbers 2101888 and 2144021.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 ## Authors